zgoodwin/skin_dev_rna_seq/README.md

 		Count file for control mice (should contain at least 2 replicates)

 	-t CHARACTER, --testCountFile=CHARACTER
-		Count file for test mice (either WT or MUT)
+		Count file for test mice (either HET or MUT, should also contain at least 2 replicates)

 	-r CHARACTER, --results=CHARACTER
 		Directory for output files